sealedhermit/test.github.io/_posts/2019-12-25-Christmas-in-a-new-country.md

 I did not decorate the house nor go shopping.
 I did not clad myself in new clothes nor go to church.
 I did not do a lot of things that I did growing up.

+Deciding not to celebrate did not result in anything productive.
+It did not make me happy.
+Infact, I began missing all the activities surrounding it.
 This change has made me realise that I can never give up Christmas.
 I am not going to sacrifice this holiday for someone who does not find meaning in it.
+Life is short and you should be able to do the things that you love and gives you joy.
 Christmas is my favourite time of the year and I am going to keep it that way.
 When God has gone through the trouble of giving His son to save us, I feel the need to celebrate it.

 **Merry Christmas!**